-A transaction opinion will be provided in respect of the SPE's capacity and corporate authorities to enter into the transaction documents and the securitisation transaction generally.
+A transaction opinion will be provided in respect of the SPE's capacity and corporate authority to enter into the transaction documents and the securitisation transaction generally.
 The transaction opinion also reports the results of the relevant searches (including bankruptcy searches) in respect of the issuer.
-The transaction opinion is typically subject to usual and fair assumptions such as the authenticity of the signatures and documents reviewed by the legal counsels.
+The transaction opinion is typically subject to usual and fair assumptions, such as the authenticity of the signatures and documents reviewed by the legal counsels.

-The insolvency law of the jurisdiction of the SPE (if not Hong Kong) would apply in the event of an insolvency of the SPE.
+The insolvency law of the jurisdiction of the SPE (if not Hong Kong) would apply in the event of the insolvency of the SPE.
 However, insolvency courts in Hong Kong are not bound to recognise or enforce the laws of the SPE's jurisdiction, especially if they are considered contrary to public policies, for instance.

 An assignment is perfected once the above conditions have been satisfied.
 The requirements are more specifically set forth in Section 9 of the Law Amendment and Reform (Consolidation) Ordinance (Cap.
 23).

-In practice, the transaction parties will review the underlying contracts in respect of the subject assets (eg, the relevant facility agreement) to determine whether there is any restriction on transfer of these assets.
+In practice, the transaction parties will review the underlying contracts in respect of the subject assets (eg, the relevant facility agreement) to determine whether there is any restriction on transfers of these assets.
 These restrictions are generally enforceable under Hong Kong law.
-If such restrictions exist, unless otherwise consented by the original obligor, the originator may be in default of these contracts for making the transfer and the transfer could be challenged by the obligor under the contracts.
+If such restrictions exist, unless otherwise consented to by the original obligor, the originator may be in default of these contracts for making the transfer and the transfer could be challenged by the obligor under the contracts.

 In the case of an assignment by way of security, the assets (eg, loan receivables) will be assigned to the secured party with a condition for reassignment of the assets when the underlying obligations being secured are fully fulfilled.
 Assignment by way of security can be legal or equitable, depending on whether the assignment has been perfected by notifying the obligor of the receivables.
 The perfection requirements are the same as those set out above.

-Profits tax is chargeable on a person who is carrying on a trade, profession or business in Hong Kong in respect of the person's assessable profits arising in or derived from Hong Kong for a particular year from such trade, profession or business.
+Profits tax is chargeable on a person who is carrying on a trade, profession or business in Hong Kong in respect of such person's assessable profits arising in or derived from Hong Kong for a particular year from such trade, profession or business.
 Nevertheless, as the SPE normally will not undertake any business other than purchasing the assets and issuing the notes, it might not be deemed to be carrying on a trade, profession or business in Hong Kong.

-Hong Kong generally does not impose a withholding tax except in limited circumstances (eg, royalties) that would not be applicable in securitisation.
+Hong Kong generally does not impose a withholding tax except in limited circumstances (eg, royalties) that would not be applicable in a securitisation.

 Tax issues in Hong Kong are normally handled by accountants.